The German Spy Story

-Here's a true story from the The Old Farmer's Almanac archives.
+Here’s a short story from the The Old Farmer’s Almanac archives about supplying information to a German spy.
+It’s all true.

 Who knows?
 (Maybe they liked the jokes.)
 But the U.S. government speculated that the Germans might be using it for the weather forecasts.
 In other words, the Almanac was supplying valuable information to the enemy!